StanislavDitsan/Halloween-Quiz/README.md

 ## Quiz page after answering all the questions

 - An alert pop-up message appears once all of the questions have been answered.
- “Congratulations, you have completed the quiz!
-Scroll down to see the results and answers”.
+ ` “Congratulations, you have completed the quiz!
+Scroll down to see the results and answers” `

 - You can see your overall score, review the answers, and return to the quiz by scrolling down once the quiz is completed .